normandmickey/MrsStax/README.md

 ## Installation
 Requires Python3.10 or higher

-Clone this repo and the following commands
+Clone this repo and run the following commands

 ```
 python3 -m venv venv